YashPrime-02/prime-coder/README.md

 npm start

-🤝 Contribution Guidelines
+## 🤝 Contribution Guidelines

 We welcome all contributions!
 Please follow these steps:

-Fork the repository.
+1. Fork the repository.

-Create a new branch for your feature or fix:
+2. Create a new branch for your feature or fix:

-bash
-Copy
-Edit
    git checkout -b feature-name
-Make your changes and commit them:

-bash
-Copy
-Edit
-git commit -m "Add: Short description of changes"
-Push your branch to your fork:

-bash
-Copy
-Edit
-git push origin feature-name
-Open a Pull Request to the main repository.

 ✅ Rules
 Keep code clean, readable, and well-documented.

-Make sure the app builds and runs without errors before submitting.
+Ensure the app builds and runs without errors before submitting.

-For UI changes, ensure they are responsive and tested on both desktop and mobile.
+For UI changes, ensure responsiveness on both desktop and mobile.

+Follow consistent coding style used in the repo.

-Write clear commit messages.
+Write clear, descriptive commit messages.

+Avoid committing unnecessary files (e.g., node_modules).

 📜 License
 This project is licensed under the MIT License — free to use, modify, and distribute.